 Being wrongfully arrested can be humiliating and traumatic, but staying calm is crucial.
 Your actions during and after the arrest can strengthen your legal case and protect your rights in court.

-If you believe your arrest was unlawful, here’s what to do next:
+If you believe your arrest was unlawful, here is what to do next:

-- Stay Silent and Cooperate — Don’t resist, argue, or fight the officers.
+- Stay silent and cooperate.
+Do not resist, argue, or fight the officers.
 Resisting can lead to additional charges and complicate your defense.

 Why You Need an NYC False Arrest Lawyer